FNNDSC/pypx/README.rst

 ::

-    It sends a DICOM C-ECHO message to a Service Class Provider (SCP) and waits for a response.
+    ``px-echo`` sends a DICOM C-ECHO message to a Service Class Provider (SCP) and waits for a response.
 The application can be used to verify basic DICOM connectivity.
     -- DCMTK, about echoscu.

 px-echo script